-Like most New Year’s, 2017 was about overcoming obstacles, making a fresh start and filled with optimism and a sense of organization.
+Like most New Year’s, 2017 was about overcoming obstacles, making a fresh start, and filled with optimism and a sense of organization.
 Then a cold blast of winter hit our area leaving the city shut down.
 Cars were abandoned along the roads and highways, stuck in their driveways, and parking garages were leaving many people feeling like a hostage and some happy to have the excuse to stay home.
 I drive a 4×4 truck that could handle just about anything, and it did, except for the hill outside the apartment complex that had turned into a sheet of ice.
-As I slid down the hill, I eased the nose end of my truck toward the curb where the deep snow remained.
+As I slid down the mountain, I eased the nose end of my truck toward the curb where the deep snow remained.
 The deep snow helped me to gain the traction I needed and safely approach the stop sign.

 Overcoming obstacles became the theme as the cold weather continued for days here in the Pacific Northwest, and finally, relief came in the form of rain, and more rain.
 Temperatures increased, and the snow has melted from the streets.